 Reverence (恭/gōng) is one of the smaller stars in Confucius’s moral firmament, and can also be translated as “respectfulness”, “solemnity”, “gravity”, or simply “manners”.

-The rites (禮/lǐ) is a flexible term that describes the loosely connected web of formal religious, political, and cultural ceremonies and unwritten rules of behavior that govern smooth interactions between people and ensure social stability.
-Continue reading Analects Book 1: Confucius on the rites
+Ritual (禮/lǐ) is a flexible term that describes the loosely connected web of formal religious, political, and cultural ceremonies and unwritten rules of behavior that govern smooth interactions between people and ensure social stability.
+Continue reading Analects of Confucius Book 1: Confucius on ritual

 Reverence (恭/gōng) involves showing deep and profound respect during, for example, rituals and ceremonies.
 A small number of references to reverence can be found in the Analects.
 Continue reading Analects of Confucius: on revererence